Zionme/alx-low_level_programming/0x1A-hash_tables/README.md

-a function that creates a hash table
+a hash function implementing the djb2 algorithm